mawrkus/joey-the-differ/README.md

 #### Bulk diffing

-You can diff a `source` file against many, if `target` is a directory:
+You can diff one `source` file against many, if `target` is a directory:

 ```shell
 npx joey-the-differ -s demo/bulk/sources/1.json -t demo/bulk/targets -c demo/options.js
 ```

-or if `source` is a directory and `target` is a file:
+or many files against one `target` file, if `source` is a directory:

 ```shell
 npx joey-the-differ -s demo/bulk/sources -t demo/bulk/targets/1.json -c demo/options.js
 ```

-or matching pairs of files if `source` and `target` are directories:
+or you can diff matching pairs of files if `source` and `target` are directories:

 ```shell
 npx joey-the-differ -s demo/bulk/sources -t demo/bulk/targets -c demo/options.js
 ```

-In this case, the pairs with the same file names in both `source` and `target` will be diffed.
+In this case, the files with the same name in both `source` and `target` directories will be diffed.

 ### Node.js module